Basic Quantum Algorithms: Quantum states and entanglement

 Following the laws of quantum mechanics, there is a one-to-one correspondence between the canonical basis and the possible measurement outcomes as follows:

 In the classical case, the state of two bits is either 00 or 01 or 10 or 11, exclusively.
 In the quantum case, the state of two qubits is the linear combination

 where $a_0$, $a_1$, $a_2$, and $a_3$ are complex numbers.
-When the state of two qubits is $\ket{\psi}$, the outcome of a measurement in the computational basis is either 00 or 01 or 10 or 11, exclusively and stochastically; there is no way of predicting the measurement outcome even knowing $\ket{\psi}$.
-However, if we know $\ket{\psi}$, then we know the probabilities of outcomes, which are
+When the state of two qubits is $\ket{\psi}$, the outcome of a measurement in the computational basis is either 00 or 01 or 10 or 11, exclusively and stochastically.
+In general, there is no way of predicting the measurement outcome deterministically even knowing $\ket{\psi}$, unless $\ket{\psi}$ is one of the computational basis states.
+However, if we know $\ket{\psi}$, then we know the probabilities of outcomes (via the Born rule), which are

 The sum of those probabilities is 1.
-If we don't know state $\ket{\psi}$, a single measurement doesn't allow the determination of $\ket{\psi}$, that is, we cannot find the amplitudes $a_0$, $a_1$, $a_2$, and $a_3$.
-There is an important theorem in quantum mechanics known as \textit{non-cloning theorem}~\cite{Die82,Par70,WZ82}.
+If we do not know the state $\ket{\psi}$, a single measurement does not allow the determination of $\ket{\psi}$, that is, we cannot find the amplitudes $a_0$, $a_1$, $a_2$, and $a_3$.
+There is an important theorem in quantum mechanics known as the \textit{non-cloning theorem}~\cite{Die82,Par70,WZ82}.

 \begin{theorem} (No cloning) Using unitary operators, it is impossible to make an identical copy of an arbitrary unknown quantum state that is available to us. \end{theorem}

 This theorem severely restricts any possibility of determining $\ket{\psi}$ through measurements.
 However, if we can generate $\ket{\psi}$ again and again, for example, through a circuit, we can repeat the whole process several times and obtain an approximation for $\text{prob}(00)$, $\text{prob}(01)$, $\text{prob}(10)$, and $\text{prob}(11)$.
 For example, by repeating 1000 times, we can determine these probabilities with two digits.
 Unfortunately, we are still unable to determine $\ket{\psi}$ exactly because knowing $|a_0|^2$ doesn't allow us to determine $a_0$ exactly.
 It may seem that this is unimportant---false.
 Let's consider a critical example.
 Suppose that